Header graphics: Explain that stuff

 Wind power

 Depending on where you live, you've probably seen wind turbines appearing in the landscape in recent years.
 There are loads of them in the United States and Europe, for example.
 A turbine is any machine that removes kinetic energy from a moving fluid (liquid or gas) and converts it into another form.
 Windmills, based on this idea, have been widely used for many hundreds of years.
-In a modern wind turbine, a huge rotating blade (similar to an airplane propeller) spins around in the wind and turns an electricity generator mounted in the nacelle (metal casing) behind it.
+In a modern wind turbine, a huge rotating blade (similar to an airplane propeller) spins around in the wind and turns an electricity generator mounted in the nacelle (metal casing) behind.
 It takes roughly several thousand wind turbines to make as much power as one large fossil fuel power plant.
-Wind power is actually a kind of solar energy, because the winds that whistle round Earth are actually made when the Sun heats different parts of our planet at different times, causing huge air movements over its surface.
+Wind power is actually a kind of solar energy, because the winds that whistle round Earth are made when the Sun heats different parts of our planet by different amounts, causing huge air movements over its surface.

 Hydroelectric power

 Hydro means water, so hydroelectricity means making electricity using water—not from the water itself, but from the kinetic energy in a moving river or stream.
 Rivers start their lives in high ground and gradually flow downhill to the sea.
 By damming them, we can make huge lakes that drain slowly past water turbines, generating energy as they go.
 Water wheels used in medieval times to power mills were an early example of hydro power.
-You could describe them as hydromechanical, since the water power the milling machines using elaborate systems of wheels and gears.
+You could describe them as hydromechanical, since the water power the milling machines used was transmitted by an elaborate systems of wheels and gears.
 Like wind power, hydroelectric power is (indirectly) another kind of solar energy, because it's the Sun's energy that drives the water cycle, endlessly exchanging water between the oceans and rivers on Earth's surface and the atmosphere up above.

 Ocean power